 By Alexandra Wilson (updated 10/10/2019)

 We lived at 2232 Commercial Ave in Lake Isabella, CA approximately 7 months prior to the incident, and were in the process of acquiring title by prescription in accordance with 1 CIV §§ 1000-1007 and several standing case rulings.
 Although due process and 2 CCP § 318 requires an action for the recovery of real property to be filed by a record owner, no such action was filed.
-Instead officers trespassing onto the property in violation of violated 14 Pen (CA) § 602(i) and (k).
+Instead officers trespassed onto the property in violation of 14 Pen (CA) § 602(i) and (k).
 My testimony and evidence is presented throughout the following PDFs:

 August 31, 2015 –